SpatialTranscriptomicsResearch/transcriptomoscope/README.md

 transcriptomoscope.R
 ====================
-The R code to plot spatial transcriptomics data using Voronoi tesselation has these dependencies:
+The R code to plot spatial transcriptomics data using Voronoi tessellation has these dependencies:
 * deldir
 * sp
 * rgeos